 Kent is well known for harvesting hops, so it stands that its beer is very good.
 Kent has many local breweries, so if you love an ale you won’t have to wait long before sampling a new one.
 The country’s oldest and Kent’s best-known brewery is Shepherd’s Neame, who produce Spitfire.
 Kentish wines are growing in reputation, with no fewer than 50 vineyards across the county, many of which encourage visitors and host tastings.

+A food lovers dream, Kent is packed with a variety of incredible places to eat from Michelin-starred restaurants and trendy café bars to authentic fish and chip takeaways and organic farm shops.
 As for seafood, Whitstable, is one of the best places for harvesting oysters and it hosts the annual Whitstable Oyster Festival.
 A particular local twist is called ‘Angels on Horseback’ – a bacon and oyster concoction.
 Being largely coastal, seafood restaurants are in abundance as fish is landed at Folkestone and some of the county’s smaller harbours.
+We’ve put together guide of our favourite places to eat in Kent for you to choose from.

 Interesting facts about Kent